Create a Custom Analyzer

 After you create a custom analyzer, you can set it as the default analyzer for your Search index.

-You can also use the custom analyzer when you create a type mapping with Advanced Mode, a child mapping or a child field.
+You can also use the custom analyzer when you create a type mapping or mapping while you Create a Search Index with the Capella UI.

 To continue customizing your Search index, you can also: